The Race to Space and the Israeli Team

 Almost 50 years after the Cold War space race, China and Russia lead space explorations, but Israel isn’t too far behind.
 This tiny country that has 15 sophisticated satellites orbiting the Earth has a good chance of winning the Google Lunar XPRIZE.

 The contest was launched in 2007 and challenges 28 teams (from countries such as Chile, Canada, the United States, and more) to build a private spacecraft that can land on the moon and move 500 meters in any direction.
 It also has to send back video and high definition pictures.
 The first team to achieve this will win $20 million and second place winners will receive $10 million in money and prizes.
-All teams have until December 31, 2017 to win the contest.
+All teams have until to March 31, 2018 to win the contest.
 At the moment, Moon Express (an American team) and SpaceIL (an Israeli team) are in the lead.

 The contest hopes to inspire and challenge engineers, entrepreneurs, and innovators from all over the world to create inexpensive robots that can explore space.
 Chanda Gonzales-Mowrer, a senior director at Google Lunar X Prize said the prize is also “a great [way for] teams to come together in the next giant leap in space exploration.”